dobromir-hristov/vuecommunity/docs/guide/community/adopt-vue-at-work.md

 ## Strongest points of Vue.js

-Well, are there any?
+  - Easy to get started with
-  - Easy to start with from people with any level
+  - Easily readable components
-  - Progressively embeddable
+  - Progressively embeddable into websites
   - Can work without build tools

 ## In defense of Vue.js